Jack Riewoldt: Player profile

-Riewoldt plays as a goalkicking full forward and centre-half forward.
-He is undersized at the position, measuring just 193 centimetres tall.
+Riewoldt played as a goalkicking full forward and centre-half forward.
+He was undersized at the position, measuring just 193 centimetres tall.

 Across the 2010s, he took the most marks inside 50 of any player in the league and scored more goals than any player other than Lance Franklin, while matching Franklin with three Coleman Medals over that time.

 In the 2019/20 off-season, Riewoldt was labelled the 13th best player overall in the Herald Sun's list of the best players of the 2010s.
 In 2020, Riewoldt was named by the Herald Sun as Richmond's fourth best player of the AFL era.

-Statistics

-Updated to the end of round 23, 2022.